SysCV/vis4d/docs/source/dev_guide/cli.rst

    vis4d fit --config path_to_experiment_cfg.py --config.params.lrs=0.01

 will result in the following error:

 .. code-block:: bash

-   AttributeError: Did you mean "lr" instead of "lrw"?'
+   AttributeError: Did you mean "lr" instead of "lrs"?'